-Having interviewed many performances of Brahms’ most well known orchestral works, let me tell you of my bravo renditions:
+Having interviewed many performances of Brahms’ most well known orchestral works, I jump to my feet to applaud:

 Piano Concerto 1: Monteux, Katchen, London SO, 1959

 Piano Concerto 2: Ferencik, Katchen, London SO, 1960

 Violin Concerto: Marriner, Hahn, Academy of St. Martin in the Field, 1991

 Double Concerto: Wallenstein, Heifetz, Piatagorsky, RCA SO, 1961

 Serenade 1: Masur, Leipzig Gewandhaus Orchester, 1981

 Vars. on Theme by Haydn: Belohlavek, Česká PO, 1987

 German Requiem: Schwarzkopf, Fischer-Dieskau; Klemperer, Philharmonia Orch, 1961